 “I have always been intrigued why a healthy cell all of a sudden turns malignant.
 My group studies the (genetic) differences between healthy and cancerous cells and how genetic mistakes driving cancer can go unnoticed to the DNA damage repair mechanisms that should be in place to prevent tumorigenesis.
 For this, we combine a wide variety of approaches, including biochemistry, molecular biology, genomics and clinical data mining.”

-Gijs Santen, Clinical Geneticist in the Department of Clinical Genetics
+Gijs Santen is a Clinical Geneticist in the Department of Clinical Genetics.

 “My inspiration flows from the patients I see and the questions they have: it is a joy to continuously work on improving our ability to diagnose rare diseases, increasing the information we can give patients, and starting the search for treatment options.
 My group focuses on Coffin-Siris syndrome as a model for rare disorders, and on broadening the application and increasing the impact of extensive genetic testing, for example, during pregnancy.”

 Please email us with all your questions and if you wish to join our community as an LUMC researcher.

 Medical Genomics encompasses 8 sub-themes that highlight key focus areas of LUMC research.
 Each sub-theme connects the cutting-edge knowledge of multiple research groups led by internationally recognized principal investigators.
 Medical Genomics research is inherently multidisciplinary.
 Hence, innovation is virtually always the result of combining concepts, methods and approaches that cut across sub-themes.